 When you signed up for internet service, your ISP (Internet Service Provider) probably provided you with a wireless router to create your home Wi-Fi network.
 For many people, that equipment works just fine, and the cost is reasonable.

 But if you’re one of those people who’s paying way too much for equipment rentals or needs a little more juice from your network, know that there are alternatives available.

-Whether your house is too big for the signal to travel properly or you need next-level equipment for your gaming habit, we’ve got a recommendation for you.
+Whether your house is too big for the signal to cover, or you need next-level equipment for your gaming habit, we’ve got recommendations for you.